marci-pires/WikiHadatac/Home.md

 # HADataC Documentation

-* To install HADataC, visit our [Installation Page](/paulopinheiro1234/hadatac/wiki/installing)
+* To install HADataC, visit our [Linux Installation Page](/paulopinheiro1234/hadatac/wiki/Installing-for-Linux) or [Windows Installation Page](/paulopinheiro1234/hadatac/wiki/Installing-for-Windows)

 * To understand how to use HADataC, visit our [User Guide Page](/paulopinheiro1234/hadatac/wiki/using)